Tinkoff/stapp/README.md

 ## Peer dependencies

-Stapp core package is dependent on redux.
-Other `stapp-*` packages have their own dependencies.
+Stapp core package is peer dependent on redux.
+Other `stapp-*` packages have their own peer dependencies.

 ## License